Courses for Spring 2019

 Democracy means rule by the people and a central trait of democracies is majoritarian decision making.
 May a minority, nonetheless, be allowed to prevent the majority’s will?
 Should long-term

 interests sometimes overrun the will of the people?
 This course puts a normative lens on the challenges that democracies face, with regard to respecting ethnic minorities as well as securing a

 sustainable environment.
 The course is divided in three parts.
 The first part introduces democratic concepts and different normative models of democracy.
 The second part treats minority concerns as a challenge for democratic systems.
 Principles alternative to majority rule, based e.g. on the idea of human rights, are discussed.
 The third part of the course treats the challenge to safe-guard the

 environment in a democracy.
 Students discuss different ways to handle environmental issues, such as introducing new rights, setting up new institutions or civic engagement.

-Theology and Film (7.5 ECTS Credits)
+Human and Social Development Within Planetary Boundaries (7.5 ECTS Credits)

 In this course you will visit both the Stockholm Environment Institute and the Stockholm Resilience Center, which will give you an understanding of the concepts within sustainability science.
 You will discuss pathways for ensuring safe and just human development for present and future generations, and see trends in human-caused global environmental changes.
 After having completed the course, you will be able to understand key concepts in global environmental change and their theoretical underpinnings.